fenago/docker-course/md/lab_3.md

 7. Create a basic image using a `Dockerfile` and the `-t` option of the `docker build` command to name and tag the image.
-You\'ve done this a few times already in this lab, so from the command line, run the following command to create a basic `Dockerfile`, using the `new_busybox` image you named earlier.
-Also include the tag for the image name, as Docker will try to use the `latest` tag and, as this does not exist, it will fail:
+You\'ve done this a few times already in this lab, so from the command line, Create a basic `Dockerfile` and following content, using the `new_busybox` image you named earlier.
+Also include the tag for the image name, as Docker will try to use the `latest` tag and, as this does not exist, it will fail

     ```
-    echo "FROM new_busybox:ver_1" > Dockerfile
+    FROM new_busybox:ver_1
     ```